 Pitching Performances, Timely Hitting Leads Mean Green Past Pokes

-North Texas 2016 • Hit first home run of the season as part of a 2-for-3 game with two runs scored and two RBI against Nebraska-Omaha, her first multi-hit game of the season • Delivered with two-out, two-RBI single to tie the game in the sixth inning against No. 21 Baylor • Threw out a pair of runners attempting to steal against Liberty • Tallied her second multi-hit game of the season, going 2-for-2 with a run scored against UT Martin • Hit her third home run of the season as part of a 2-for-4 game with a run scored and two RBI against UTSA, her third multi-hit game of the season • Threw out a pair of runners attempting to steal in the series opener against Marshall • Ignited a six-run inning with a three-run home run in a 10-2 run-rule win over Georgia Tech in five innings at the Kansas Round Robin 2015 • Started 35 of 36 games played, including 30 starts at catcher • Hit .250 with two doubles and six home runs, the third-most on the team, for a .528 slugging percentage, the third-best mark on the team • Scored 13 runs and drove in 20 runs • Fielded at .975 clip behind the plate and threw out 5-of-18 base runners on steal attempts • Tallied three multi-hit games, giving her eight for her career, and six multi-RBI games, giving her eight for her career • Went 1-for-2 with a home run, a walk and a career-high three RBI against Seton Hall (2/7) • Lifted the Mean Green to a historic 1-0 win over No. 7 Baylor (2/20) with the would-be, game-winning RBI double in the second inning • Started a fifth-inning rally that featured four runs with a leadoff walk, as the Mean Green erased a 2-0 deficit in a 5-2 win over UT San Antonio (4/12) • Went 3-for-5 with a home run, two walks, two runs scored and two RBI in two games against top-five team Oklahoma (4/20, 4/30), highlighted by a two-run home run in the second meeting • Went 1-for-2 with a walk, a stolen base, the seventh of her career, and two runs scored against UTEP (5/2)
+North Texas 2016 • Started 50 of 51 games played, all at catcher • Hit .223 with three doubles and six home runs, tied for the second-most on the team, with a .387 on-base percentage and .333 slugging percentage, and was also tied for second on the team with 19 walks • Scored 14 runs and drove in 19 runs • Fielded at a .984 clip behind the plate and threw out 17-of-38 base runners on steal attempts, giving her a .988 career fielding percentage, tied for the third-best in school history, and a school-record 55 caught stealing for her career • Hit first home run of the season as part of a 2-for-3 game with two runs scored and two RBI against Nebraska-Omaha, her first multi-hit game of the season • Delivered with two-out, two-RBI single to tie the game in the sixth inning against No. 21 Baylor • Threw out a pair of runners attempting to steal against Liberty • Hit her third home run of the season as part of a 2-for-4 game with a run scored and two RBI against UTSA, her third multi-hit game of the season • Threw out a pair of runners attempting to steal in the series opener against Marshall • Ignited a six-run inning with a three-run home run in a 10-2 run-rule win over Georgia Tech in five innings at the Kansas Round Robin 2015 • Started 35 of 36 games played, including 30 starts at catcher • Hit .250 with two doubles and six home runs, the third-most on the team, for a .528 slugging percentage, the third-best mark on the team • Scored 13 runs and drove in 20 runs • Fielded at .975 clip behind the plate and threw out 5-of-18 base runners on steal attempts • Tallied three multi-hit games, giving her eight for her career, and six multi-RBI games, giving her eight for her career • Went 1-for-2 with a home run, a walk and a career-high three RBI against Seton Hall (2/7) • Lifted the Mean Green to a historic 1-0 win over No. 7 Baylor (2/20) with the would-be, game-winning RBI double in the second inning • Started a fifth-inning rally that featured four runs with a leadoff walk, as the Mean Green erased a 2-0 deficit in a 5-2 win over UT San Antonio (4/12) • Went 3-for-5 with a home run, two walks, two runs scored and two RBI in two games against top-five team Oklahoma (4/20, 4/30), highlighted by a two-run home run in the second meeting • Went 1-for-2 with a walk, a stolen base, the seventh of her career, and two runs scored against UTEP (5/2)

 2014 • Started 47 of 49 games at catcher or designated player • Tied the North Texas single-season record throwing out 23 runners attempting to steal • Walked 32 times, good for second-most in NT single-season history • Had the second-highest on-base percentage on the unit (.423) • Hit a two-run home run in the opener against JMU • Walked three times in the game against Winthrop • Had four two-hit games on the season • Hit a homer against No. 18 Tulsa in the final series of the season • Also scored a season-high two runs against No. 18 Tulsa